 This option was fine for my first three attempts at blogging.
 Why did the first two fail?
 Easy, I did not write on my blog consistently.
 I had really great intentions.
 But my follow through was lacking.
 Why?
 I was busy and I put things off.
 I did not invest enough time and did not get an audience.
 Now, I will say that recipes will likely show up higher if you are on something like WordPress.org because they used various plugins that make things more friendly to search engines, but if you have no budget, then you’ll have to wait this out.
 You an always switch later.

-If you have hopes of making some money off of your blog or make it big like these guys, then you’ll have to invest a little to get a more.
+If you have hopes of making some money off of your blog, then you’ll have to invest a little to get a more.
 Blogging in the beginning like anything is a labor of love.
 If you do not truly love what you are doing, you won’t stick with it.
 You don’t have to post everyday.
 But you shouldn’t go months without activity and hope for a good result.

 Some of my earliest free resources I found are: